 Is Trading 212 Free?

 Trading 212 adopts a freemium model.
 Similar to games on mobile apps that are free to download but have in-app purchases.
-They do this in the hope that some customers will eventually pay for additional services that it develops further down the line.
-Another feature that they use to attract new users to sign up, is when you sign up using a referral link you’ll receive up to £100 of free stock.
+They do this in the hope that some customers will eventually pay for additional services that develop further down the line.
+Another feature that they use to attract new users to sign up is when you sign up using a referral link, you’ll receive up to £100 of free stock.